jatin7/dse-real-time-analytics-dashboard/README.md

-# Real Time Analytics Dashboard using SHACK (Spark Structured Streaming, Hadoop, Akka, Cassandra, Kafka) Stack and Dash by Plotly an open source real time dashboard
+# Real Time Analytics Dashboard using SACK (Spark Structured Streaming, Akka, Cassandra, Kafka) Stack and Dash by Plotly an open source real time dashboard

 This project contains all the details on how to build Real Time Analytics Dashboard to analyze click stream events.